null

 When chocolate is made, the skin is removed (winnowed) from the beans.
 These beans resulting from the process of winnowing are called the cocoa nibs.

 Dark Chocolate contains a greater percentage of Cocoa solids (cocoa fiber mostly from the cocoa nibs) than milk chocolate or white chocolate.
-It is because of this; dark chocolate contains more caffeine than either of the other two.
+It is because of this; dark chocolate contains more cocoa caffeine than either of the other two.

 Another cousin of caffeine mainly found in cocoa nibs is Theobromine, previously known as xantheose.
 Both theobromine and caffeine share remarkable similarities in their composition structure and this probably explains why they both work in similar ways.